php-fig/fig-standards/bylaws/002-psr-workflow.md

 Interested parties may discuss a possible proposal, including possible implementations, by whatever means they feel is appropriate.
 That includes informal discussion on official FIG discussion mediums of whether or not the idea has merit and is within the scope of the PHP FIG's goals.

-Once those parties have determined to move forward, they must form a Working Group.
-A Working Group consists of, at minimum:
+Once those parties have determined to move forward, they must form a Full Working Group.

-* One Editor
-* One Core Committee member who will act as Sponsor
-* At least three other individuals.
-These may include Project Representatives, Secretaries or Core Committee members as well as members of the general community.

 The proposal is not required to be fully developed at this point, although that is permitted.
 At minimum, it must include a statement of the problem to be solved and basic information on the general approach to be taken.
 Further revision and expansion is expected during the Draft Phase.